Samsung loses bid to lift ban on U.S. tablet sales

-* China iron ore imports recover from six-month low (Adds China iron ore imports, updates prices)

-A U.S. judge on Monday rejected a request by Samsung Electronics Co. to lift a ban on U.S. sales of its Galaxy Tab 10.1, dealing a third legal setback to the South Korean firm in just a week, as it braces for a make-or-break patent trial later this month with Apple Inc.
+A U.S. judge on Monday rejected a request by Samsung Electronics Co.
+(005930.KS) to lift a ban on U.S. sales of its Galaxy Tab 10.1, dealing a third legal setback to the South Korean firm in just a week, as it braces for a make-or-break patent trial later this month with Apple Inc (AAPL.O).

 Apple and Samsung, the world's largest consumer electronics corporations, are waging legal war in around 10 countries, accusing each other of patent violations as they vie for supremacy in a fast-growing market for mobile devices.